VSTOPIA/JS-Live-API/docs/03-The Max Console.md

 ## The Built-in `post()` Function

-Like in “Getting Started”, run this JavaScript code using a `js` object in a Max device:
+Like in “Getting Started”, run this JavaScript code using a <code class="max-object">js</code> object in a Max device:

 ```javascript
 post("Hello");
 ```

-You should see `js • Hello` in the Max Console.
+You should see <code class="max-object">js</code> • Hello in the Max Console.

 Print multiple messages: